lloydmeta/metascraper/README.md

 ### Custom scraping schema

-You can choose to customise scraping by implementing `SchemaFactory` and `Schema`.
+You can customise scraping by implementing `SchemaFactory` and `Schema`.

 - A `SchemaFactory` needs to implement a method that takes a `Response` from AsyncHttpClient and returns a list of `Schema`
 - A `Schema` is what is used to extract data from the response

 This allows you to freely customise the way this lib extracts data from HTTP endpoints, for example as listed on [Schema.org](https://schema.org/).

-That said, if all you want to do is implement a custom HTML data scraper, all you need to do is implement `HtmlSchema` and pass it along to a `ScrapeUrl` message inside `HtmlSchemas`, as follows:
+That said, if all you want to do is implement a custom HTML data scraper, you just need to implement `HtmlSchema` and pass it along to a `ScrapeUrl` message inside `HtmlSchemas`, as follows:

 ```scala